My cat has a lengthy history of bringing me "gifts."

 the house at night but can still come and go from the cellar.

-(Don't worry: she has plush digs in the cellar.)
+(Don't worry: she has a plush setup in the cellar.)

 Incidentally, the Cat Mate flaps are great, really well built, and I